cadorn/pintura/programs/example/README.md

     ~/pinf/data/registry.pinf.org/cadorn.org/github/pintura/programs/example-program/master

-To make changes to perstore:
+To work on perstore and commonjs-utils:

     pinf checkout-workspace -s github.com/cadorn/perstore
+    pinf checkout-workspace -s github.com/cadorn/commonjs-utils

     pinf map-sources

     pinf build-program programs/example

-You can now make changes to the source code and re-launch the example to see your changes.
-The same is true for:
+You can now make changes in the workspaces at `~/pinf/workspaces/` and launch the example program to test them.

-    pinf checkout-workspace -s github.com/cadorn/commonjs-utils
+You only need to re-build the program to change a dependency.

 If you want to contribute back to the projects you need to fork the github repository first and replace the *cadorn* username with your own.